 They’ll hit live worms and other baits, plus artificial lures including small jigs, spinners, flies and poppers.

 If you’re around a dock, brush pile, or grassy area, chances are there’s are bluegill there.
 They stay shallow during the late spring and early summer, typically five feet or less.

 If you plan on keeping them to eat, make sure they’re at least the size of your hand; otherwise, there’s not enough meat on the fish.
 They also make excellent live bait for other fish species like catfish and bass.

 Not as many anglers target alligator gar, maybe because they’re so challenging fish to clean and they require special gear to catch.

-Lake Texoma and the Red River are one of the few places you can catch alligator gar in Oklahoma, with a few more gar fishing spots available in Texas.
+Lake Texoma and especially in the Red River above or below it are some of the few places you can catch alligator gar in Oklahoma, with a few more gar fishing spots available in Texas.

 Bowfishing is one of the most popular ways of catching these ferocious-looking fish, which have mouths full of sharp teeth.
 Another way is similar to catfishing, except you use a few hooks or a wad of fishing line.